rsherman1/rsherman1/README.md

-I recently completed a Bachelor of Design in Visual Communication Design at Eastern Washington University.
-I also obtained a certificate in User Experience Design.
+I recently completed a Bachelor of Design in Visual Communication Design at Eastern Washington University, along with a certificate in User Experience Design.
 I am skilled in Adobe Suite, photography, and design thinking.

 ### Links: